sevko/sevko.github.io/_posts/2015-01-01-nand-2-tetris.md

 Another nice bit about Nand2Tetris is that it has much to offer to people at various skill levels.
-I entered the course having never written a line of assembly, nor did I have much knowledge about compilers and virtual machines, but I did have a reasonable amount of software engineering experience and at least a vague understanding of the aforementioned components: the course ended up perfect, though I suspect that it's mostly aimed at people in my situation.
+I entered the course having never written a line of assembly, nor did I have much knowledge about compilers and virtual machines, but I *did* have a reasonable amount of software engineering experience and at least a vague understanding of the aforementioned components: the course ended up perfect, though I suspect that it's mostly aimed at people in my situation.
 Still, I can see it being useful even to greybeards with a nuanced knowledge of architectures, compilers, and operating systems, simply because it does such a good job of tying them all together in a *single coherent project*.
-I can imagine myself giving it another pass a couple of years from now, taking each of the projects farther and refreshing myself on the overview it provides.
+I can imagine myself giving it another pass a couple of years from now, taking each of the projects further and refreshing myself on the overview it provides.

+Finally, the course is lightweight: the book comes in at just under 300 pages, and that's with *twelve* sections that collectively cover all of the vital components of a rudimentary computer.
+As a result, it doesn't delve terribly far into any one of them; you won't implement many elementary chips, the authors intentionally skip over involved problems like hardware multiplication, the computer won't have a filesystem, you won't come anywhere near hardware acceleration, networking isn't covered, and the high-level language you develop is highly limited (both in syntax and functionality).
+That's the point. *The Elements of Computing Systems* tries to provide a general introduction to each component and a coherent project that ties them all together -- it's not the place to go for an immersive foray into any of them.
+On the upside, it underscore a wealth of questions which you're then encouraged to explore on your own.

+Taking some notes ([I did](https://github.com/sevko/portfolio/tree/develop/books/nand2tetris/notes)) for future reference might be a good idea while you read.

 N2T is, in my opinion, a high quality must-read for software engineers.
 Can't recommend it enough.